adap/flower/baselines/heterofl/README.md

 ## About this baseline

 ****What’s implemented:****  The code in this directory is an implementation of HeteroFL in pytorch using flower.
 The code incorporates references from the authors' implementation.
-I have also implemented custom model split and aggregation as suggested by @negedng, which is available [here](https://github.com/msck72/heterofl_custom_aggregation).
+Implementation of custom model split and aggregation as suggested by @negedng, is available [here](https://github.com/msck72/heterofl_custom_aggregation).
 By modifying the configuration in the base.yaml, the results in the paper can be replicated, with both fixed and dynamic computational complexities among clients.

 ****Key Terminology:****
 + *Model rate* defines the computational complextiy of a client.
 Authors have defined five different computation complexity levels {a, b, c, d, e} with the hidden channel shrinkage ratio r = 0.5.